Desktop Commander: Give Claude Full Control of Your Computer (Setup Guide)

 With Desktop Commander, that becomes:

-The difference seems minor.
-It’s not.
-Context-switching kills productivity.
+Context-switching and messing around with the disconnect between Claude’s internal environment and the real world kills productivity and just creates confusion.
 Every time I copy-paste between windows, I lose a few seconds and a bit of mental state.
 Multiply that across hundreds of interactions per day, and it adds up.

 How I Use It